Data Advances Decarbonisation in Connected Transportation: Geotab's Sustainability Report Reveals Progress, Recognises Challenges Ahead

 "The climate crisis demands action.
 The transportation industry is one of the largest sources of CO2 emissions with a tremendous opportunity in the near term to make a positive impact.
 As a close partner to that industry, we have a moral obligation to do our part in supporting carbon reduction — not just for ourselves, but for our customers too.
 This has to be a collaborative approach.
 There are too many challenges to address and solve in isolation," said Neil Cawse, Founder and CEO of Geotab.

 Geotab's greatest impact is in supporting customers and partners to drive transformation through data-driven insights and AI, enabling informed decision-making as they report and track progress on all stages of the sustainability journey.
-In a recent survey by Geotab, 87% of U.S. fleet professionals expected their cost of business to rise in 2024, and 40% confirmed they use data intelligence to create a more sustainable fleet by flagging and improving fuel economy and idling.
-Data insights regarding fuel use, better routing, emissions management, better-driving behaviour such as reducing harsh braking, and the integration of EVs into fleets help address cost and improve the bottom line.
+The most recent figures from the Australian Bureau of Statistics show that the number of businesses seeing increased operating expenses was at 46%, a 16% increase from 6 months prior.
+Data insights regarding fuel use, better routing, emissions management, better driving behavior such as reducing harsh braking, and the integration of EVs into fleets help address cost and improve the bottom line.

 As part of its commitment towards a more sustainable world, Geotab has pledged to reach net-zero emissions by 2040 — a decade earlier than called for in the Paris Agreement — and is aiming for a 50% reduction in emissions across Scopes 1, 2 and 3 by 2030.